API Reference

 • world_coords (np.ndarray) – Coordinates of the limb in the world.
 Array has Nx4 shape where N is the number of x-axis pixels in the image.

-• theta_x (float) – Rotation around the x (horizontal) axis, AKA pitch. (radians)
+• theta_x (float) – Rotation around the x (horizontal lateral) axis, AKA pitch — tilts the camera up/down. (radians)

-• theta_z (float) – Rotation around the z (vertical) axis, AKA yaw. (radians)
+• theta_z (float) – Rotation around the z (vertical) axis, AKA yaw.
+Use theta_z=π for the physically correct ∪-shaped horizon arc (near limb visible, more planet at image center). (radians)

 • origin_x (float) – Horizontal offset from the object in question to the camera (m).